 The Kindle Fire has quite a bit of competition out there these days.
 Among them:

-The Kindle Fire has a lower price than all of them at $199.
+The Kindle Fire has a lower price than all of them.

 Amazon Has Already “Sold Millions Of Units”